AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/support-schematron-file.md

     >[!NOTE]
     >
-    > When an invalid Schematron file is added, an error message is displayed in the Validation panel.
+    >When an invalid Schematron file is added, an error message is displayed in the Validation panel:

     ![](images/schematron-panel-error.png){width="350"}